-This timeline condenses the trajectory of the vintage rock duo consisting of Jack White and Meg White.
+This timeline tells the history of the vintage rock duo consisting of Jack White and Meg White: The White Stripes.
 It also includes all of Jack’s subsequent spin-offs: The Raconteurs, The Dead Weather, and also his solo artist endeavors.

 A summarized version of The White Stripes’ history

 The White Stripes was a band originally from Detroit, USA, which was active from 1997 to 2007.
 They disbanded in 2010.

 Although at the beginning of the band’s career Meg and Jack said they were brothers, really they were a married couple between 1996 and 2001.
 After their divorce, they continued recording for ten more years.

 Jack White started out playing drums, but when forming The White Stripes, Meg took on that role and he switched to guitar and vocals.

 In 1998 they released two singles: Lafayette Blues and Let’s Shake Hands.
 After these, Jack and Meg recorded the following studio albums: